dchampion/crypto/src/README.md

 The source code in this repository comprises two fully&ndash;featured public&ndash;key cryptosystems, and implements many public&ndash;key primitives one might expect to find in a cryptography library, such as key generation, encryption and digital signature.
 Implementations include the classic [_Diffie-Hellman_](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DH) key agreement protocol, the [_Rivest-Shamir-Adleman_](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) (RSA) cryptosystem, and an elliptic curve cryptosystem based on the Standards for Efficient Cryptography (SEC) Group's [_Recommended Curve Domain Parameters_](https://www.secg.org/sec2-v2.pdf).

-# Package Structure
+# Structure

-Following is a diagram of the structure of this package.
-The `src` folder represents the root of the package, and it contains three sub&ndash;folders (or packages): `api`, `core` and `tests`.
-These sub&ndash;packages contain the source code modules that implement the services of this package.
+The source code is organized into a Python package hierarchy, as illustrated in the following diagram:

 <pre>
-src
+src/
  |_api
  |_core
  |_tests
     |_api
     |_core
  |_README.md (the file you are currently reading)
 </pre>

+The top&ndash;level (`src`) folder represents the root of this package, and contains the sub&ndash;packages `api` and `core`.
+Together, these packages implement the services of the aforementioned cryptosystems.
+The `tests` package, which itself is subdivided into `api` and `core` packages, contains unit tests for the modules in their corresponding `src`&ndash;level packages.

 ## The `core` Package

-The code in the `core` package implements the low&ndash;level cryptographic primitives on which the code in the `api` package depends.
+The modules in the `core` package implement the low&ndash;level cryptographic primitives on which the code in the `api` package depends.

-With very few exceptions, the code in this package is free of dependencies on external, third&ndash;party modules and libraries (modules such as `math` and `os` could not be avoided, but the services they provide are so essential that they could not be feasibly omitted).
+With very few exceptions, the code in this package is free of dependencies on external, third&ndash;party modules or libraries (modules such as `math` and `os` could not be avoided, but the services they provide are so essential that they could not be feasibly omitted).
-I did this for two reasons: 1) As a learning exercise&mdash;it is more effective to learn by writing functions than it is by calling them&mdash;and 2) as a security measure&mdash;one can never be too sure about code in external libraries (see [SolarWinds](https://www.wired.com/story/solarwinds-hack-supply-chain-threats-improvements/) and [Log4j](https://www.pcmag.com/how-to/what-is-the-log4j-exploit-and-what-can-you-do-to-stay-safe) for elaboration).

 Following is a short description of each module in the `core` package:

-[curves.py](https://github.com/dchampion/crypto/blob/master/src/core/curves.py) &mdash; The collection of elliptic curves specified in the Standards for Efficient Cryptography Group's (SECG) [_Recommended Elliptic Curve Domain Parameters_](https://www.secg.org/sec2-v2.pdf).
+- [curves.py](https://github.com/dchampion/crypto/blob/master/src/core/curves.py) &mdash; The collection of elliptic curves specified in the Standards for Efficient Cryptography Group's (SECG) [_Recommended Elliptic Curve Domain Parameters_](https://www.secg.org/sec2-v2.pdf).
 These include Koblitz curves, and those derived from verifiably random seeds.

-[dh.py](https://github.com/dchampion/crypto/blob/master/src/core/dh.py) &mdash; An implementation of the classic, multiplicative-group based Diffie-Hellman (DH) key agreement protocol.
+- [dh.py](https://github.com/dchampion/crypto/blob/master/src/core/dh.py) &mdash; An implementation of the classic Diffie-Hellman (DH) key agreement protocol based on multiplicative groups.

-[ec.py](https://github.com/dchampion/crypto/blob/master/src//core/ec.py) &mdash; Implementations of the elliptic curve Diffie-Hellman (ECDH) and elliptic curve digital signature algorithms (ECDSA).
+- [ec.py](https://github.com/dchampion/crypto/blob/master/src//core/ec.py) &mdash; Implementations of the elliptic curve Diffie-Hellman (ECDH) and elliptic curve digital signature algorithms (ECDSA).

-[euclid.py](https://github.com/dchampion/crypto/blob/master/src/core/euclid.py) &mdash; Efficient algorithms for computing the greatest common divisors (GCD), least common multiples (LCM) and modular multiplicative inverses of positive integers.
+- [euclid.py](https://github.com/dchampion/crypto/blob/master/src/core/euclid.py) &mdash; Efficient algorithms for computing the greatest common divisors (GCD), least common multiples (LCM) and modular multiplicative inverses of positive integers.

-[primes.py](https://github.com/dchampion/crypto/blob/master/src/core/primes.py) &mdash; Efficient algorithms for primality testing and prime number generation.
+- [primes.py](https://github.com/dchampion/crypto/blob/master/src/core/primes.py) &mdash; Efficient algorithms for primality testing and prime number generation.

-[prng.py](https://github.com/dchampion/crypto/blob/master/src/core/prng.py) &mdash; A cryptographically secure pseudo-random number generator.
+- [prng.py](https://github.com/dchampion/crypto/blob/master/src/core/prng.py) &mdash; A cryptographically secure pseudo-random number generator.

-[rsa.py](https://github.com/dchampion/crypto/blob/master/src/core/rsa.py) &mdash; Implementations of the Rivest-Shamir-Adleman (RSA) cryptosystem, including encryption, decryption, digital signature and verification procedures.
+- [rsa.py](https://github.com/dchampion/crypto/blob/master/src/core/rsa.py) &mdash; Implementations of the Rivest-Shamir-Adleman (RSA) cryptosystem, including encryption, decryption, digital signature and verification procedures.

-[util.py](https://github.com/dchampion/crypto/blob/master/src/core/util.py) &mdash; Efficient algorithms for exponentiation of bases to powers of very large exponents.
+- [util.py](https://github.com/dchampion/crypto/blob/master/src/core/util.py) &mdash; Efficient algorithms for exponentiation of bases to powers of very large exponents.

 ## The `api` Package

-The code in the `api` package is effectively identical to that of the [Crypto.PublicKey](https://www.pycryptodome.org/src/public_key/public_key#) sub&ndash;package of the open&ndash;source [PyCryptodome](https://www.pycryptodome.org/src/introduction) project; a widely&ndash;used, industrial&ndash;strength cryptography library for Python.
-There is one major difference, however: The modules in the `api` package re&ndash;implement those of `Crypto.PublicKey` by using the primitives of _this_ project's `core` package instead of its own.
+The modules in the `api` package are effectively a very thin wrapper around the [_Crypto.PublicKey_](https://www.pycryptodome.org/src/public_key/public_key#) sub&ndash;package of the [PyCryptodome](https://www.pycryptodome.org/src/introduction) project; a widely&ndash;used, open&ndash;source cryptography library for Python.
+The only difference is that the objects provided by the `api` package (i.e., [_Crypto.PublicKey.DSA.DsaKey_](https://www.pycryptodome.org/src/public_key/dsa), [_Crypto.PublicKey.RSA.RsaKey_](https://www.pycryptodome.org/src/public_key/rsa) and [_Crypto.PublicKey.ECC.EccKey_](https://www.pycryptodome.org/src/public_key/ecc)) are built atop the primitives of this project's `core` package.

 Among other things, this design permits keys generated by primitives in the `core` package to be exported to industry&ndash;standard formats such as [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) and [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail), or to be used in protocol&ndash;level cryptographic services.